ThomasMBury/ewstools/README.md

 ### Software Requirements

-*ewstools* requires Python 3.7 or higher and has package dependencies listed in [requiements_dev.txt](https://github.com/ThomasMBury/ewstools/requirements_dev.txt).
+Requires Python 3.7 or higher and has package dependencies listed in [requiements_dev.txt](https://github.com/ThomasMBury/ewstools/requirements_dev.txt).
 The Python package should be compatible with Windows, Mac, and Linux operating systems.
 The demos require Jupyter notebook.

 ## Installation Guide

-Friendly instructions for downloading Python 3 on Linux, Mac OS and Windows are available [here](https://realpython.com/installing-python/).
+Instructions for downloading Python 3 on Linux, Mac OS and Windows are available [here](https://realpython.com/installing-python/).

-Then, the package *ewstools* may be installed using pip, by entering the following into Terminal (Mac/Linux) or Command Prompt (Windows)
+*ewstools* may then be installed using pip with the following command:
 ```
 pip install ewstools
 ```
-which includes all package dependencies.
-Installation of the package should take less than one minute on a standard computer.
-To interact with the demos, Jupyter notebook is required, which can be installed using
+which should install all package dependencies.
+To run and interact with the tutorials, Jupyter notebook is required, which can be installed using
 ```
-pip install jupyterlab
+pip install jupyter notebook
 ```
-and takes no longer than a minute to download.

-## Demos
+## Tutorials

-For interacitve demonstrations on using *ewstools*, please refer to these [iPython notebooks](https://github.com/ThomasMBury/ewstools/tree/master/demos).
+For demonstrations on how to use *ewstools*, please refer to these [iPython notebooks](https://github.com/ThomasMBury/ewstools/tree/master/demos).

 ## Documentation